conarti/eslint-plugin-feature-sliced/rules/layers-slices/README.md

-# Checks layer imports (`conarti-fsd/layer-imports`)
+# Check layers and slices imports (`conarti-fsd/layers-slices`)

-This rule is aimed at checking the compliance of layer imports by methodology.
+This rule is aimed at checking the compliance of layer and slice imports by methodology.

 ## Rule Details